 - Employees may take time off to perform emergency duty or to receive training as a volunteer firefighter, a reserve peace officer or emergency rescue personnel.
 See Emergency Responder Leave.

 - Employees who are not able to work because of an industrial injury are entitled to benefits and leave.
 See Industrial Injury Leave.

-- California law provides employees with similar rights and responsibilities as those under USERRA.
+- California law provides leave rights to military servicemembers and Civil Air Patrol members.
 See Military Leave.

-- Most employers are required to accommodate employees who reveal a literacy problem and request assistance to enroll in an education program.
-See Literacy Leave.
+- Covered employers are required to accommodate employees who reveal a literacy problem and request assistance to enroll in an education program.
+See Literacy Leave and Accommodation.

 - Covered employers must reasonably accommodate employees by providing unpaid time off to any employee who voluntarily enters and participates in a drug or alcohol rehabilitation program.
 See Drug and Alcohol Rehabilitation Leave.